qTox/qTox/doc/user_manual_en.md

   are currently typing.
 * __Keep chat history:__ If enabled, qTox will save your sent and received messages.
 Encrypt your profile, if you want to encrypt the chat history.
+  ***Note*** that disabling history disables `Faux offline messaging`.
+With disabled history qTox doesn't store messages, so it can't try to re-send them.

 #### NoSpam